Gubna-Tech/RuneScape/Bar Smelter/Information.md

 # Cooking Script Instructions
-This AutoHotKey (AHK) script is designed to automate the cooking process in RuneScape.
+This AutoHotKey (AHK) script is designed to automate the bar smelting process in RuneScape.
 Please follow the instructions below to properly set up and use the script:

 ## Config File
 Before using the script, please ensure the following configurations in the LLARS Config file: